KumarRobotics/imu_3dm_gx4/README.md

 * `enable_filter`: If true, the IMU estimation filter is enabled.
 Default is false.
 * `filter_decimation`: Estimation filter rate to use.
 Determines the filter data rate according to: `hz = 500 / decimation`.
 Default is 5.
 * `enable_mag_update`: If true, the IMU will use the magnetometer to correct the heading angle estimate.
 Default is false.
-* `broadcast_frame`: If true, the filter quaternion will be broadcasted as a TF frame.

 **In order to launch the node** (streaming IMU data at 100Hz), execute: